duaruang/EventManagementSys/readme.rst

 - Feedback

 View:
-- Feedback
+- Include -> Nav
-- Email
+- Feedbcak -> Send

 Database:
-- Add: Registrasi, Email Template, Settings
+- Add: Settings
-- Update: Feedback, Feedback Detail
+- Update: Navigation Menu, Registrasi

+Add System -> Registraion System
+This dev-system and database has been combined to the latest files (1.10)